 But when Ellie and her mom move so they can help take care of her ailing grandpa, Ellie has to start all over again in a new town at a new school.
 Except she’s not just the new kid—she’s the new kid in the wheelchair who lives in the trailer park on the wrong side of town.
 It all feels like one challenge too many, until Ellie starts to make her first-ever friends.
 Now she just has to convince her mom that this town might just be the best thing that ever happened to them!

-Jamie Sumner’s work has appeared in TheNew York Times, The Washington Post, and other publications.
-She loves stories that celebrate the grit and beauty in all kids and is the author of the middle grade novel Roll with It.
-She is also the mother to a son with cerebral palsy and lives with her family in Nashville, Tennessee.
+Jamie Sumner is the author of Roll with It, Tune It Out, and One Kid’s Trash.
+Her work has appeared in TheNew York Times, The Washington Post, and other publications.
+She loves stories that celebrate the grit and beauty in all kids.
+She is also the mother of a son with cerebral palsy and has written extensively about parenting a child with special needs.
+She and her family live in Nashville, Tennessee.
 Visit her at Jamie-Sumner.com.

 "Narrator Candace Thaxton lends her unique voice to a feisty and unforgettable protagonist.
 Born with cerebral palsy, Ellie Cowan has always been wheelchair bound, but that hasn't stopped her from dreaming big.
 She wants to become a professional baker.
 But when her grandfather's dementia worsens, Ellie and her mom must move to look after him.
 Narrating in an emotional tone, Thaxton skillfully captures Ellie's wry sense of humor, along with her charming idiosyncratic friends, Coralee and Bert.
 Listeners will hear Ellie's loneliness and determination as she struggles to find independence and her place in the world.
 Written from the author's own experience as a special needs parent, this heartwarming story is brought to life as Thaxton strikes the perfect balance of grit and tenderness."